roger-that-dev/nerd-athletic-blog/posts/critical-speed-model/critical-speed-model.md

 ---
 date: 2025-06-03
 author: Roger Willis
-tags: [running, physiology, critical-speed]
+tags: [physiology, critical-speed, research, performance]
 title: Introducing Critical Speed
 excerpt: A comprehensive introduction to the critical speed model, a powerful tool for runners to understand their physiological limits and optimise their training.
 series: critical speed
+image: formula.png
 ---

 <script src="https://d3js.org/d3.v7.min.js"></script>
 <script src="critical-speed-graph.js"></script>
 <script src="power-duration-graph.js"></script>
+<script src="anaerobic-aerobic-graph.js"></script>
 <link rel="stylesheet" href="/css/graph.css" />

 Have you ever wondered why you can maintain your 10km pace for much longer than your 5km pace?
 Or why some runners seem to excel at shorter, high-intensity efforts while others dominate the longer distances?
-The answer lies in a piece of exercise physiology called critical speed --- a concept that's been quietly revolutionising how we understand running performance.

-Critical speed is a fundamental concept in modern exercise physiology that deserves thorough exploration and for me to really get into it, I'll break the topic up into a series of focused posts:
+The answer lies in a piece of exercise physiology called critical speed --- a fundamental concept in modern exercise physiology that deserves thorough exploration.
+For me to really get into it, I'll break the topic up into a series of focused posts:

-1. Introducing critical speed
+1. [Introducing critical speed](/post/2025/06/03/introducing-critical-speed/) (you're reading this now!)
 2. How to calculate critical speed
 3. The physiology of critical speed
 4. Training using critical speed